mtiller/ModelicaBook/text/source/front/ack.rst

 computer was an Apple //e.
 But since that time, I've worked mainly with PCs and Unix workstations.
 Most recently, I've done a great deal of development on Linux machines.
-I always dismissed using Macs because I was convinced they could support the kind of command-line oriented development work I typically do.
+I always dismissed using Macs because I was convinced they couldn't support the kind of command-line oriented development work I typically do.
 I could not have been more wrong.
 The eco-systems for MacOSX is almost identical to the one I was used to in the Linux world.
 I am able to seamlessly transition